SHND/shortkey-parser/README.md

 Key represents a single key on the keyboard.
 It has a type of **KeyType** which is represented as a most basic object in *shortkey-parser*.

 Keys are represented in a flat object.
-As an example this is a *A* key on the keyboard:
+As an example, this is a *A* key on the keyboard:
 ```javascript
 // key A on keyboard
 {